 Where your phone data is stored

-What gets saved by Android
+What gets saved with Backup by Google One

 - App data